TIHLDE/Codex/README.md

-# FoodManager documentation by Texicon
+# Index Documentation

-This is a documentation site for the FoodManager project.
+This is a documentation site for Tihlde Index.
 It is built using [Next.js](https://nextjs.org/) and [MarkDoc](https://markdoc.dev/).

 ![Next.js](https://img.shields.io/badge/Next.js-Framework-black)